Olical/dotfiles/README.md

 # Awesome Linux environment.
 ```

-To perform a system wide update you can execute `update` from within a [fish][] shell.
-This includes system, npm and vim packages.
+To perform a system wide update you can execute `yolo` from within a [fish][] shell.
+This includes system, npm, emacs and vim packages as well as system maintenance.
+I run this every day, nothing has broken yet, maybe I'm lucky, or maybe all those naysayers were basing their opinions of Linux on hearsay and gossip.
+How odd.
+It's certainly more stable than OSX or Windows, that's for sure.

 ## Author